-Publication malpractice is an unfortunate occurrence in the world of scholarly literature and its prevention is the responsibility of every author, editor, reviewer, and the publisher.
-Authors are expected to adhere to the ethical standards and conduct that remain mandatory in scholarly publishing.
+Publication malpractice is an unfortunate occurrence in the world of scholarly literature and its prevention is the responsibility of every author, editor, reviewer, and publisher.
+Authors are expected to maintain the ethical standards and conduct that remain mandatory in scholarly publishing.
 During the submission, authors need to state that their work has not been submitted elsewhere.

 Duties of the editor and editorial board:

-- Publication decisions: the editor of the Journal of Orofacial Research is responsible for deciding which of the articles submitted to the journal should be published and the editorial board makes the final decision about the articles to be published.
+- Publication decisions: the editor of the Indian Journal of Pharmacy and Drug Studies is responsible for deciding which of the articles submitted to the journal should be published and the editorial board makes the final decision about the articles to be published.
 The editor is guided by the policies of the journal's editorial board and constrained by such legal requirements.
-The editor may consult with editorial board or reviewers in decision making.
+The editor may consult with the editorial board or reviewers in decision making.

 - Fair play: the editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.